neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 ```

 Lets discuss the key arguments:
 - `--model` specifies the starting checkpoint for the training process.
-Here, we passed a SparseZoo stub, which
+Here, a SparseZoo stub is passed, which
 identifies the 80% pruned YOLOv8m model in the SparseZoo trained on `coco` (which can be seen in the stub).
 The script downloads the PyTorch model to begin training.
 In addition to SparseZoo stubs, you can also pass a local path to a PyTorch checkpoint.

 - `--recipe` specifies the transfer learning recipe.
 In this case, we passed a SparseZoo stub, which instructs SparseML to download the premade YOLOv8m transfer learning recipe shown above.
 Note that the stub contains the `voc` term, indicating it was created to sparse transfer learn onto the VOC dataset.
 In addition to SparseZoo stubs, you can also pass a local path to a YAML recipe.